2002 New Zealand general election: MPs retiring in 2002

 Eleven MPs, including two Alliance MPs, six National MPs, and two Labour MPs intended to retire at the end of the 46th Parliament.

+Outgoing parliament

 The election

 There were 2,670,030 registered voters, the highest number for any election in New Zealand.
 However, only 77% of these registered voters chose to cast a vote, a considerable drop from previous elections.
 Many commentators cited Labour's dominance in the polls as a reason for this low turnout.
 Many people saw the outcome as inevitable, and so did not bother to vote at all.

 In the election 683 candidates stood, and there were 14 registered parties with party lists.
 Of the candidates, 433 were electorate and list, 160 were electorate only, and 90 were list only.
 71% of candidates (487) were male and 29% (196) female.